noir-lang/book/src/language_concepts/data_types.md

 }
 ```

-`x`, `y` and `z` are all private `Field` in this example.
-Using the `let` keyword we derived a new private value `z` constrained to be equal to `x + y`.
+`x`, `y` and `z` are all private fields in this example.
+Using the `let` keyword we defined a new private value `z` constrained to be equal to `x + y`.

-If efficiency is of priority, `Field` should be used as the default type for solving problems.
-Using smaller integer types (e.g. `u64`) incurs extra range constraints.
+If proving efficiency is of priority, fields should be used as a default for solving problems.
+Smaller integer types (e.g. `u64`) come with overflow protections at the cost of extra range constraints.

 ### Integer Types

-An integer type is a range constrained `Field` value, and the Noir frontend currently supports unsigned, arbitrary-sized integer types.
+An integer type is a range constrained field type.
+The Noir frontend currently supports unsigned, arbitrary-sized integer types.

 An integer type is specified first with the letter `u`, indicating its unsigned nature, followed by its length in bits (e.g. `32`).
 For example, a `u32` variable can store a value in the range of \\([0,2^{32}-1]\\):